 Incident Generation and Runbook Execution

-This topic describes in detail ideas introduced in Connecting a Customer Environment to Riverbed IQ SaaS :
+This topic expands on the pipeline introduced in Connecting a Customer Environment to Riverbed IQ Ops SaaS:

 -

-This diagram illustrates how information flows and is processed to become an incident that executes a Runbook.
+This diagram illustrates how information flows and is processed to become an incident and trigger a runbook.

 Incident Generation and Runbook Execution

-The key measurements flowing into a customer’s Riverbed IQ tenant depend directly on the data sources present in the customer environment and connected to that Riverbed IQ tenant.
+The key measurements flowing into a customer’s Riverbed IQ Ops tenant depend directly on the data sources present in the customer environment and connected to that Riverbed IQ Ops tenant.

 |